Icinga/icinga2/doc/09-object-types.md

   flush\_threshold          | Number                | **Optional.** How many data points to buffer before forcing a transfer to InfluxDB.
 Defaults to `1024`. enable\_ha                | Boolean               | **Optional.** Enable the high availability functionality.
 Only valid in a [cluster setup](06-distributed-monitoring.md#distributed-monitoring-high-availability-features).
 Defaults to `false`.

+> **Note**
+>
-Note: If `flush_threshold` is set too low, this will always force the feature to flush all data to InfluxDB.
-Experiment with the setting, if you are processing more than 1024 metrics per second or similar.
+> If `flush_threshold` is set too low, this will always force the feature to flush all data
+> to InfluxDB.
+Experiment with the setting, if you are processing more than 1024 metrics per second
+> or similar.

 ### Influxdb2Writer <a id="objecttype-influxdb2writer"></a>